openebs/website/docs/main/concepts/data-engines/local-storage.md

 ## When not to use OpenEBS Local Storage?

 - When applications expect replication from storage.
-- When the volume size may need to be changed dynamically the underlying disk is not resizable.
+- When the volume size needs to be changed dynamically and the underlying disk is not resizable.

 ## Backup and Restore